IN THIS ARTICLE

 Medical Device Sales

 A medical device sales representative meets with stakeholders at medical institutions and sells them medical devices.
 They build relationships with clients, make new sales, and cross-sell/up-sell products to existing customers.
-In a day’s job, medical representatives design sales strategies, meet potential customers, chase down sales leads, create proposals quotations, follow up on previous meetings, conduct product demonstrations, maintain after-sale client relationships, develop market intelligence, and present market analysis to top leadership.
+In a day’s job, medical representatives design sales strategies, meet potential customers, chase down sales leads, create proposals and quotations, follow up on previous meetings, conduct product demonstrations, maintain after-sale client relationships, develop market intelligence, and present market analysis to top leadership.

 According to talent.com, medical device sales reps earn an average salary of $90,000.
 Entry-level positions pay around $60,000, which can go up to $155,000 with experience.